dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 A few disclaimers I must make before jumping right into it:

-- This is **my opinion**, formulated from other people's opinions and lots... lots of reading.
+- This is **my opinion**, formulated from other people's opinions and lots... lots of reading, and watching the market.
 I am in no way, shape or form an authority on this, I simply speak from my personal experience, mistakes, successes and things I've read.

-- I've been deeply interested in this world for the past 5 years and have seen lots and lots of disasters, scams, cool projects, as well as massive opportunities, some I've taken advantage of, others I've [almost cried](https://youtu.be/9GkVhgIeGJQ) over missing.
+- I've been deeply interested in this world for the past 5 years and have seen lots and lots of disasters, scams, cool projects, as well as massive opportunities, some I've taken advantage of, others I've <a id="boysDontCryLink" onclick="showBoysDontCry()">almost cried</a> over missing.

+<div id="boysDontCryAudio"><audio controls src="./assets/boysdontcry.mp3"> Your browser does not support the <code>audio</code> element.</audio></div>

 - The cryptocurrency market is very speculative, no hypothesis that I or anyone has about the fundamentals or functionality of an application or blockchain will necessarily be reflected on the price.

 - Any investment that you make as a direct cause of reading this article is NOT my responsibility, this is risk that YOU and only YOU take.